An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Introduction

 To this end, we introduce \textbf{CoDaS} (AI \underline{Co}-\underline{Da}ta-\underline{S}cientist), a multi-agent system for biomarker discovery from wearable time-series data.
 The system organizes discovery as an iterative six-phase loop spanning data profiling, hypothesis generation, statistical and machine learning analysis, adversarial validation, mechanistic reasoning, and report synthesis (Figure \ref{fig:teaser}b).
 Specialized agents operate over shared state to enforce separation between exploration, validation, and critique, reducing the risk of uninterpretable findings (Figure \ref{fig:pipeline_teaser}).
 Unlike fully autonomous systems that operate in isolation, CoDaS is designed to preserve human oversight where the framework supports optional human feedback on intermediate findings and mechanistic interpretation at predefined checkpoints.

 We evaluated CoDaS on three large-scale wearable datasets (Figure \ref{fig:teaser}a) spanning mental health and metabolic disease contexts, selected to stress test the pipeline across complementary axes of analytical difficulty: high-frequency multi-modal sensing with rich behavioral signals, sparse longitudinal data with severe missingness, and cross-sectional wearable--clinical linkage requiring mechanistic integration of noninvasive and laboratory features.
 Specifically, we use the Digital Wellbeing (DWB) dataset (7{,}497 participants; hourly multimodal sensing of sleep, activity, heart rate, and smartphone usage) \citep{mcduff2023research}, the GLOBEM dataset (704 participant-wave observations from 497 unique individuals; longitudinal passive sensing from smartphones and wearables) \citep{xu2022globem}, and the WEAR-ME dataset (1{,}078 participants from an original cohort of 1{,}165; physiological aggregates linked to comprehensive clinical panels) \citep{metwally2026insulin}.
 Across 9{,}279 total participant-observations, CoDaS generated and prioritized candidate digital biomarkers, including sleep-timing variability signatures and nocturnal digital behaviour indices associated with depression severity, and a wearable-derived cardiovascular fitness index associated with insulin resistance (details in Section \ref{sec:experiments_and_results}).
-Each candidate was subjected to a validation battery operationalizing four complementary dimensions: replication, stability, robustness, and discriminative power via 11 checks (including permutation testing, bootstrap confidence intervals, subgroup consistency, and methodological triangulation), consistent with emerging digital biomarker standards.
+Principal candidates were evaluated with an internal validation battery operationalizing four complementary dimensions: replication, stability, robustness, and discriminative signal via 11 checks (including permutation testing, bootstrap confidence intervals, subgroup consistency, and methodological triangulation), consistent with emerging digital biomarker standards.
 Effect sizes are modest in magnitude, and all findings should be interpreted as hypothesis-generating signals requiring prospective validation.